japila-books/apache-spark-internals/docs/configuration-properties.md

 In Spark on Kubernetes the default port is `7079`

 | spark.default.parallelism
-a| [[spark.default.parallelism]] Number of partitions to use for xref:rdd:HashPartitioner.adoc[HashPartitioner]
+a| [[spark.default.parallelism]] Number of partitions to use for rdd:HashPartitioner.md[HashPartitioner]

-`spark.default.parallelism` corresponds to xref:scheduler:SchedulerBackend.adoc#defaultParallelism[default parallelism] of a scheduler backend and is as follows:
+`spark.default.parallelism` corresponds to scheduler:SchedulerBackend.md#defaultParallelism[default parallelism] of a scheduler backend and is as follows:

-* The number of threads for link:local/spark-LocalSchedulerBackend.adoc[LocalSchedulerBackend].
+* The number of threads for local/spark-LocalSchedulerBackend.md[LocalSchedulerBackend].
-* the number of CPU cores in link:spark-mesos.adoc#defaultParallelism[Spark on Mesos] and defaults to `8`.
+* the number of CPU cores in spark-mesos.md#defaultParallelism[Spark on Mesos] and defaults to `8`.
-* Maximum of `totalCoreCount` and `2` in xref:scheduler:CoarseGrainedSchedulerBackend.adoc#defaultParallelism[CoarseGrainedSchedulerBackend].
+* Maximum of `totalCoreCount` and `2` in scheduler:CoarseGrainedSchedulerBackend.md#defaultParallelism[CoarseGrainedSchedulerBackend].

 | spark.diskStore.subDirectories
 a| [[spark.diskStore.subDirectories]]